hyz9181/CS-1566/README.md

 # CS-1566
-Projects and Labs of CS1566 Intro to Computer Graphics in University of Pittsburgh\n Taught by Dr. Tan in 2021 Fall term
+Projects and Labs of CS1566 Intro to Computer Graphics in University of Pittsburgh<br />
+Taught by Dr. Tan in 2021 Fall term